Hacking the Standard Horizon HX890E

 The GM Setup info is structured the same as on the 870, but now at 0x5500 to 0x575F.
 The GM ID always starts with 0.

 The Transmitted Logs uses the same structure as in the 870, but starts at 0x8000.
 Same for the RX Other Call Logs, which now start at 0x9900.
-Since I have no DAT file with actual RX Distress Logs, I cannot confirm the location of those messages in the DAT file.
+The Distress RX Logs now start at 0xB200.

 The 890E has an FM radio, you can store up to 20 presets in the handheld and YCE20.